Sanix-Darker/snips.nvim/README.md

 The simple idea behind this plugin is to:
 - get selected rows from current buffer
 - save it in a temporary file
-- run this command `cat /tmp.file | ssh snips.sh` and return output to command prompt.
+- run this command `cat /your-generated-tmp.file | ssh snips.sh` and return output in a new splitted buffer.

 ## HOW TO INSTALL